PanicAtTheKernal/OOP-Audio-Visualizer/README.md

 - *Toggle all* only work in in multi-mode
 # How it works
+The first thing done to this project was the structure to make it easier to work as team.
+This lead to the creation of two classes in ie\tudublin package, MainWindow and MyVisual.
+MainWindow class exist to be the only class that extends the Visual class.
+Since there should be only one instance of the song playing.
+This class does the setup and drawing for the program.
+This is also the controller class for the MyVisual class.
+This class creates the visuals and controls the visuals using the keyboard.

 # What I am most proud of in the assignment
+### Daniel:

 # Markdown Tutorial